In this article, I’ve handpicked the 10 best performance coaches and will share everything you need to know about performance coaching.

 Next, taking stock of your reality — or current situation — will show you the gap between where you are now and where you want to be.

 The third step is to consider your options.
-This is the stage where you come up with new ideas and look for the best way to achieve your goals.
+This is the stage where you come up with new ideas, try new things, develop new skills and look for the best way to achieve your goals.

 Finally, you choose one option that motivates you the most — the one you have the will to carry out.